Abstract for Clarity of Communications

 1. People Have a Style of Learning.

-Just as people are born left or right-handed, people are born with basic personality traits that tend to influence their behavior.
-Using the avatar model for a person, our entangled personality brings a personality style via prior understanding and inherited urges, but the human body also influences our decision-making because of the more dominant human instincts.
+Just as people are born left or right-handed, people are born with basic traits that tend to influence their behavior.
+Using the avatar model for a person, our entangled self brings a personal style in the form of prior understanding and inherited urges, but the human body also influences our decision-making because of the more dominant human instincts.

-Personality styles are cataloged and studied in psychology as a means of understanding human behavior, and have been adapted to teach sales people how to relate to customers.
-A useful categorization is shown in the Personality Styles diagram below.
+Personal styles are cataloged and studied in psychology as a means of understanding human behavior, and have been adapted to teach sales people how to relate to customers.
+A useful categorization is shown in the Personal Styles diagram below.
 They are:

 Analytical: Thinking, thorough, disciplined; always a student of the subject